 Cassie Kaufmann, PhD

-Dr. Kaufmann completed her doctorate at the Derner Institute for Advanced Psychological Studies at Adelphi University, a program that focuses on psychodynamic therapy.
+Dr. Kaufmann completed her doctorate at the Derner Institute at Adelphi University, a program that focuses on psychodynamic therapy.
 She trained at New York Presbyterian Hospital - Columbia University Medical Center and was a postdoctoral fellow at Columbia University Counseling and Psychological Services.
-She was formerly an instructor in psychology at Columbia University Medical Center, where she served as a staff psychologist on an adult psychiatric inpatient unit.
-She received a B.A. in comparative literature from Yale University and an M.S.Ed. in special education from City College.
-In addition to practicing, Dr. Kaufmann writes and has presented her research on psychoanalysis, creativity, art, social justice, and politics at international conferences.
+She was formerly an instructor in psychology at Columbia University Medical Center, where she was an attending psychologist on an adult psychiatric inpatient unit.
+Currently, she is a candidate in adult psychoanalysis at New York Psychoanalytic Society and Institute.
+Dr. Kaufmann received a B.A. in comparative literature from Yale University and an M.S.Ed. in special education from City College.
+In addition to practicing, she writes and has presented her research on psychoanalysis, creativity, art, social justice, and politics.